-In 2007-2008 Marzocchi was “artist in residence” at “Villa Waldberta” in Feldafing, a town near Munich.
+In 2007-2008 Marzocchi was an “artist in residence” at “Villa Waldberta” in Feldafing, a town near Munich.

 He worked with artists such as the conductor Michele Mariotti, Corrado Rovaris, Alessio Allegrini, Leonardo Gasparini, the writer Guido Barbieri, the director Henning Brockaus, the poet Gianni D’Elia, the director Michal Kosakowsky, the writer Joseph Denize, the video artists Stefano Franceschetti and Cristiano Carloni and the director Chiara Sambuchi.